 Like the JoJo effect on a diet

-What sounds like a nice story is really the result of a rather irrational overreaction.
-Rühle, who apparently felt like a plaything of his Internet addiction, tried to treat them by temporarily falling into the exact opposite.
-It makes about as much sense as a diet where you do not eat for a week: you lose weight, but you eat it all the more, and ultimately you have more fat on your ribs.
+What sounds like a nice story is actually the result of a rather irrational overreaction.
+Rühle, who apparently felt himself to be the plaything of his Internet addiction, tried to treat it by temporarily falling into the exact opposite.
+It's about as useful as a diet where you don't eat anything for a week: you lose weight, but afterwards you eat all the more, and ultimately you have more fat on your ribs.

-And anyone who starts using the Internet again after some offline time runs the risk of falling back into old patterns of behavior.
-Falling from one extreme to another has never been a good solution.
+And anyone who starts using the Internet again after a while offline runs the risk of falling back into old behavior patterns.
+Going from one extreme to the other has never been a good solution.

-Certainly not with inventions that, given proper application, make our lives more pratical, simpler and better.
-And therefore they are an indispensable part of everyday work.
-Or have you ever thought about giving up your bed, your bike or your coffee machine because you are constantly using these items and you do not want to be dependent on them?
+Especially not with inventions that, provided that they are used correctly, make our lives more practical, easier and better.
+And which therefore have become an indispensable part of everyday working life.
+Or have you ever thought about giving up your bed, bike or coffee machine because you use these items all the time and don't want to become dependent on them?
 No, and that would probably be pretty absurd.

 Can we or should we stop using the internet?

-However, I often hear the idea that it is better not to have Internet or at least no Internet on my cell phone.
+On the other hand, I often hear the idea that it is better not to have Internet or at least no Internet on my cell phone.
 This is just as silly and ultimately shows only one thing: That the user in question is unable to use modern technology with measure and goal.
 Total waiver as a result of a lack of self-control!
-Apparently it is even easier to do without the “addictive substance” altogether than to expose yourself to the risk of addiction every day.
+Apparently, it is even easier to completely do without the “addictive substance” than to expose yourself to the risk of addiction every day.

 Just so we do not get us wrong: There's nothing against abandoning certain technologies.
 Everyone can use those technical achievements that are useful to them.
 Personally, for example, I never got a driver's license and that's why I often look at it wrong.